KPI definition + 15 SMART KPIs examples by department

 How to report on KPIs

 Traditionally, companies report KPIs quarterly.
 The easiest way to track them is with an online dashboard that managers can share with their team.
-You’ll find no shortage of KPI software online to help you keep track of them.
+You'll often include relevant KPIs in a monthly or quarterly status report so that your team is aware of how metrics are tracking.

 Read more about the similarities and differences between OKRs and KPIs, or try your hand at creating your first OKRs plan using key performance indicators with a free trial of Tability.